mormoops/ENMpipe/README.md

 - estimates of niche overlap and quantification of niche dynamics

-Pipe scripts and tutorial under construction.
+Pipe scripts and tutorial modified frequently.
 Maintained by: @Mormoops

+To cite: Soto-Centeno, J.A.
+(2021) ENMpipe: a tutorial pipeline for building ecological niche models. https://github.com/mormoops